 Three written papers/article reviews are required in addition to terminology challenges.
 The purpose is to help reinforce terminology within the context of written clinical cases/ studies.
 Specific guidelines, grading rubrics and dates due for each writing assignment are available in the content of D2L.
 Papers are to be submitted as a Word or PDF document.

-'''

-Written assignment #1 - Introduction

-Written assignment #2 - Informative Paper - Student Selected Research Subject

-Written assignment #3 - Article Review - Case Study or Experimental Study
+Written assignment #1 - Introduction Written assignment #2 - Informative Paper - Student Selected Research Subject Written assignment #3/#4 - Article Reviews - Case Study and Experimental Study

-'''

-'''

-Terminology Challenge #1

-Terminology Challenge #2

-Terminology Challenge #3

-Terminology Challenge #4

-'''

-Written Papers/Article reviews/Terminology Challenge Assignments and Group Work are 20% of the final course grade.
+Terminology Challenge #1 Terminology Challenge #2 Terminology Challenge #3 Terminology Challenge #4 Written Papers/Article reviews/Terminology Challenge Assignments are 20% of the final course grade.
 Failure to turn Written Assignments and Terminology challenges in by the due dates will result in a zero.
-In addition, failure to submit to the proper dropbox will result in a zero, as the assignment will be considered late.
+In addition, failure to submit using WORD or a PDF will also result in a zero.